vertexproject/synapse/docs/synapse/userguides/ug015_storm_ref_pivot.rst

     -> inet:fqdn:domain

-* Pivot from a set of email addresses to the set of domains registered to those email addresses.
+* Pivot from a set of email addresses in the working set to the set of domains registered to those email addresses.
   ::
     pivot(inet:email,inet:whois:regmail:email)
       pivot(inet:whois:regmail:fqdn,inet:fqdn)